 Simply, UV disinfection adds nothing to the water but UV light!
 This physical and chemical-free process adds no chemicals to the water, meaning that the system can be placed both indoors or outdoors and does not need its own building to avoid health and safety risks.

-Although UV water disinfection is the safer and more cost-effective alternative, you must also ensure you choose the most effective solution to disinfect the water, not leaving those pesky pathogens to chance!
+Although UV water disinfection is the safer and the more cost-effective alternative, you must also ensure you choose the most effective solution to disinfect the water, not leaving those pesky pathogens to chance!

-In short, both disinfection methods are reliable and can protect you and the public against pathogens which can include bacteria and viruses, however there are certain pathogens such as Cryptosporidium that are in fact Chlorine resistant – but can be disinfected by UV water treatment.
-This is due to UV water disinfection being a physical process, which is both time, cost and space effective!
+In short, both disinfection methods are reliable and can protect you and the public against pathogens which can include bacteria and viruses, however, there are certain pathogens such as Cryptosporidium that are in fact Chlorine resistant – but can be disinfected by UV water treatment.
+This is due to UV water disinfection being a physical process, which is both time, cost, and space effective!

-When calculating the costs of your UV disinfection method you should look at its lifecycle, which includes set up, maintenance, running costs and replacements.
-This will enable you to look at the long-term cost effectiveness of your new water disinfection solution.
+When calculating the costs of your UV disinfection method you should look at its lifecycle, which includes setup, maintenance, running costs, and replacements.
+This will enable you to look at the long-term cost-effectiveness of your new water disinfection solution.

-Typically if you were to set up water disinfection with Chlorine then the actual Chlorination equipment would be only a small cost, however, with this method you also need large chlorine tanks, additional concrete, civil work, excavation and construction too.
-Due to the hazards this method brings, it also means you need safety precautions too, including emergency scrubbers, various protectors and operators to prevent a gas leak.
+Typically if you were to set up water disinfection with Chlorine then the actual Chlorination equipment would be only a small cost, however, with this method, you also need large chlorine tanks, additional concrete, civil work, excavation, and construction too.
+Due to the hazards this method brings, it also means you need safety precautions too, including emergency scrubbers, various protectors, and operators to prevent a gas leak.

 However, UV disinfection only has a fraction of the footprint meaning that you will gain more space as well as save money too.
-A concrete channel also needs to be constructed for this method, however this is cheaper as the overall size of the system is considerably smaller.
+A concrete channel also needs to be constructed for this method, however, this is cheaper as the overall size of the system is considerably smaller.
 Another aspect that makes this a cheaper alternative is that UV water disinfection can occur in a matter of seconds, whereas retention time for Chlorine is much higher.

-If you have any queries or concerns regarding set up, maintenance, replacement parts, labour required, safety or costs relating to UV water disinfection or other water disinfection methods, contact our team today who will be happy to answer any questions you have.
+If you have any queries or concerns regarding set up, maintenance, replacement parts, labour required, safety, or costs relating to UV water disinfection or other water disinfection methods, contact our team today who will be happy to answer any questions you have.